 Breast changes during pregnancy increase maternal breast size.
 But then still, some mothers may have small breasts, and they might want to know if breastfeeding with small breasts affects breast milk supply.
-Generally, breasts size does not determine one’s ability to breastfeed.
+Generally, breast size does not determine one’s ability to breastfeed.

 Mothers with smaller breasts can have a normal milk supply as milk production and supply are determined by hormones and how often you breastfeed.
 Therefore, if you have concerns regarding milk supply, frequent feeding can help establish a robust demand and supply cycle, which will boost your milk supply and help effectively meet the baby’s nutritional needs.